cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Existing Provided Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A user can view/edit a provider by clicking on the service name on the Home screen, or selecting 'Services' -> <name of the service> on the top left of the screen.
+A user can view/edit a provider by clicking on the service's name on the Home screen, or selecting 'Services' **->** <name of the service> on the top-left of the page.

-The edit service page provides a similar interface to the create profile screen.
+The edit service page provides a similar interface to the 'Create a service' screen.
 Current settings for the service can be modified and deleted accordingly.

 .. figure:: services-screenshot-3.png
     :align: center